p2panda/send-to-node/README.md

 argument to refer to the file.

 > The encoding format of p2panda operations is CBOR but for `send-to-node` were using JSON
 > for its user interface, since it is a human-readable format.
+Internally `send-to-node`
+> converts your input into the correct CBOR format.

 #### Arguments